DIRECTcut/testcafe-examples/examples/client-scripts/README.md

 # Inject Custom Client Scripts

-These examples show how to inject custom scripts into tested webpages.
+This example shows how to inject custom scripts into tested webpages.

 ## Inject a Node.js Module into a Tested Page